Outreach Monks

 Link Building for Technology Websites

-Technology companies do not struggle with link building because there are no opportunities.
+Technology companies do not struggle with technology link building because there are no opportunities.
 They struggle because most available opportunities fail to reach the audiences that actually matter.

 A generic guest post on a broadly relevant business blog may work well for a retail brand or a local service.
 In technology, it rarely does.
 Tech audiences are sophisticated.
 They recognise surface-level content, forced placements, and articles written to carry a link rather than to inform.
 The result is that generic outreach produces links that exist in the profile but contribute little to real authority in the niche.